 Listening Guide: David Brinker

 Tobi Kahn is a New York-based painter, sculptor, and educator, who for thirty years has been steadfast in his commitment to the redemptive possibilities of art.
 Kahn’s art is strongly influenced by his Jewish faith as well as by artists such as Albert Pinkham Ryder, Georgia O’Keefe, Arthur Dove, and Mark Rothko.
 He was selected as one of nine artists included in the 1985 Guggenheim Museum exhibition, New Horizons in American Art.
-Since then his work has been shown in over 40 solo exhibitions and over 60 museum and group shows.
+Since then his work has been shown in over forty solo exhibitions and over sixty museum and group shows.
 His works are found in major museums, corporate, and private collections.
 He has also been commissioned to create contemplative sacred spaces.
 Kahn has taught on the faculty of the School of Visuals Arts in New York City since 1985.

-Kahn’s work was included in a 1986 exhibition at The Jewish Museum in New York titled Jewish Themes: Contemporary American Artists Part II, curated by Susan Goodman.|
+|03:05||Tobi Kahn’s work was included in a 1986 exhibition at The Jewish Museum in New York titled Jewish Themes: Contemporary American Artists Part II, curated by Susan Goodman.|

 The term “Holy of Holies” refers to the inner sanctuary of the Jewish Temple in Jerusalem where the Ark of the Covenant was maintained.
 Read more in this Wikipedia article.
 The Jewish priesthood wore garments specific to their order, and the High Priest of Israel had additional special vestments, as described here.

 Kahn makes reference to the extravagant movie epics based (sometimes loosely) on Biblical stories produced by Hollywood in the 1950s and 1960s.
 One well-known example is the film The Ten Commandments (1956), starring Charleton Heston.
 The film’s depiction of the parting of the Red Sea was perhaps the most complex visual effect attempted up to that time.

-The Talmud collects the teachings and opinions of generations of rabbis on a variety of subjects, including Jewish law and ethics, philosophy, customs, history, lore and much more.
+|06:25||The Talmud collects the teachings and opinions of generations of rabbis on a variety of subjects, including Jewish law and ethics, philosophy, customs, history, lore and much more.
 Learn more in this Wikipedia article.|

 Albert Pinkham Ryder (1847–1917) is known for his atmospheric, suggestive paintings.